ngo10gong/news_server/README.md

 News Server
 ==========

-This repository contains differnt database table definitin and the middleware which help inidividual program/script to get/set/manipulate data in database.
+This repository contains differnt database table definition and the middleware which help inidividual program/script to get/set/manipulate data in database.
 The middleware is using sqlalchemy to handle the communication with sqlite database.

 Example
 -------